coldlogix/lmeter/README.md

 lmeter computes a current flowing through terminals of a multilayer superconductive integrated circuit in several experiments when unit Josephson phase difference across one of the terminals - current sources and zero phase differencies across other terminals  are applied.
-Used
-approach is based on the solution of 2D laplace equation on Josephson phase differencies between superconductive layers with coefficients adjusted to take into account 3D effects and changes in feature sizes during fabrication.
+Used aproach is based on the solution of 2D laplace equation on Josephson phase differencies between superconductive layers with coefficients adjusted to take into account 3D effects and changes in feature sizes during fabrication.

 Branches